hashchange/jquery.scrollable/README.md

 Now you suddenly have to feature-test the browser for the right element, which involves injecting a test iframe that needs to be [designed rather carefully][so-comment-iframe-setup].
 Or else you can animate both elements, with `$( "html, body" ).animate(...)`, which sounds great until you use animation callbacks (`complete`, `step` etc).
 They fire twice as often as they should because you animated two elements rather than one, so you find yourself filtering callback calls, which isn't [quite as easy][so-comment-callback-filtering] as it looks at first glance, and ...
 I'll stop here.
 You get the picture.

-And we haven't even started implementing convenience options, or moved scrolling to a dedicated animation queue so as not to interfere with other animations on the page, and so on.
+And we haven't even started implementing [convenience][scrolling-both-axes] [options][relative-scrolling], handled [overlapping calls][overlapping-calls], or moved scrolling to a dedicated animation queue so as not to interfere with other animations on the page, and so on.

 See?
 That's why you get a plugin for such a trivial task.